 The management of the Group estimates the amount of loss allowances for ECL on lease receivables, factoring receivables and finance leasing advisory service receivables that are measured at amortised costs based on the credit risk of lease receivables, factoring receivables and finance leasing advisory service receivables.
-The loss allowances are measured as differences of the assets' carrying amounts and the present values of estimated future cash flows with the consideration of expected future credit loss of lease receivables, factoring receivables and finance leasing advisory service receivables.
+The loss allowances are measured as differences of the assets' carrying amounts and the present values of estimated future cash flows with the consideration of expected future credit loss of lease receivables, factoring receivables.
+The assessment of the credit risk of lease receivables and finance leasing advisory service receivables.
+The assessment of the credit risk of lease receivables, factoring receivables and finance leasing advisory service receivables.
 The assessment of the credit risk of lease receivables, factoring receivables and finance leasing advisory service receivables involves high degree of judgement, estimation and uncertainty.
 When the actual future cash flows are less than expected or more than expected, a material impairment loss or a material reversal of impairment loss may arise, accordingly.